 Key features include:

 Best for: Clinics, research institutes, or even entire health services.
-Pretty much any organisation that needs to collect sensitive patient data simply and securely.
+Pretty much any organization that needs to collect sensitive patient data simply and securely.

 7. Google Forms: Best free data collection tool